USEPA-Temp/freeware_auto_script/README.md

 To use it:

-* You will need selenium installed as as as chromedriver.
+* You will need selenium installed as well as chromedriver.
 * You will need to edit this file and change it to match your configuration
 * You will need a file that looks like this:
     ```